NLnetLabs/rtrtr/source/example-scenario.rst

 In this example, there is routing infrastructure in a European data centre (DC1).
-To ensure redundancy, it gets Validated ROA Payloads (VRPs) primarily from Relying Party software running in the ``eu-west-3`` data centre, using the RTR protocol.
+To ensure redundancy, it gets Validated ROA Payloads (VRPs) primarily from Relying Party software running in the ``eu-west-3`` location, using the RTR protocol.
 There are two backups configured: another validator serving RTR, running in ``ap-south-1`` and, if that fails as well, the public JSON feed Cloudflare offers as a last resort.
 A unit of the type ``any`` is configured to